zarf-dev/proposals/0048-schema-update-process/README.md

 The internal/types package will not be exposed by the SDK.
 Instead the convert package will expose functions such as `func V1Alpha1PkgToV1Beta1(in v1alpha1.ZarfPackage) v1beta1.ZarfPackage`.
 These functions will call on the internal API packages, for instance, `internalv1alpha1.ConvertToGeneric(in v1alpha.ZarfPackage) types.ZarfPackage` and `internalv1beta1.ConvertFromGeneric(in types.ZarfPackage) v1beta1.ZarfPackage`.
 This will give users a clean interface for SDK users while avoiding exposing the internal types.
 These conversion functions will be manually written as opposed to [automatically generating conversion functions](#automatically-generating-conversion-functions).

 The public API versioned packages will expose a method on the ZarfPackage object called `Validate()`.
 These methods will call the internal API versioned packages where the validation logic will live.
 The validation logic currently in src/pkg/lint/validate.go will be moved to internal/v1alpha1.
+This structure will be implemented before v1beta1 is released, and added to with each new API version.

 ##### Converting 1:1 Replacements
 If a field is renamed with a 1:1 replacement, then Zarf will automatically convert the field to its replacement.
 For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion